Alterna-Dev-Studio/alternadevstudio.com/memory-bank/activeContext.md

 ### Completed

 - ✅ Project initialization with 11ty and Nunjucks
-- ✅ Directus setup with Docker Compose
+- ✅ Directus configuration setup
 - ✅ Creation of required collections in Directus
 - ✅ Implementation of data fetching from Directus with fallback to sample data
 - ✅ Basic layout and initial pages (Home, About)